-- 3.1 This application seeks retrospective planning permission for roof alterations including hip to gable roof extensions, provision of a rear dormer window and front rooflights. - 3.2 Amended plans (received 04 December 2018) illustrate that the original hipped roof has been entirely replaced with gable ends, extending from the flank walls up to the main ridge at both sides.
-Within the rear roofslope there is a flat-roofed dormer which is approximately 5.7m wide, 3.4m deep and 2.2m high.
+- 3.1 This application seeks retrospective planning permission for roof alterations including hip to gable roof extensions, provision of a rear dormer window and front rooflights. - 3.2 The original hipped roof has been entirely replaced with gable ends, extending from the flank walls up to the main ridge at both sides.
+Within the rear roofslope there is a flat-roofed dormer which is approximately 7.1m wide, 3.6m deep and 2.6m high.
 Within the rear of the dormer there are two windows.
-Four roof lights are also located within the front roofslope. - 3.3 The single storey rear extension does not form part of this application and will be subject to a future planning application following discussions with officers.
-The rear extension had previously successfully gone through the Prior Approval process (18/1481/PDE) but during the build it is evident that the works require planning permission as the eaves on the extension exceed the height of the existing eaves on the dwelling.
+Four roof lights are also located within the front roofslope. - 3.3 There are some discrepancies with the submitted plans, including plan 156GA_P01B (002).
+The plans do not show the dormer set back from the eaves of the roof.
+The plans also do not show the roof of the single story rear extension encroaching upon the roof of the original dwellinghouse.
+However, due to the retrospective nature of the application and that the application is being recommended for refusal, the discrepancies with the plans do not influence the overall recommendation for refusal.